the-Jinxist/golang-backend-masterclass/README.md

 After doing all these, we move on the generating the golang files from these proto files.
 The command to generate the golang files can be found here: https://grpc.io/docs/languages/go/basics/.
 We copied it and put it into our makefile.
 We also edited parts of the command to reflect our own use.

 Day 43: For some reason, thought the gRPC server wasn't running sigh.
 Idiot!.
 Testing the grpc server using a cli tool found here: https://github.com/ktr0731/evans.
 Evans is cli client that enables us to construct and send grpc requests in an interactive window.

+Day 44: Finished the implementation of the gRPC API for the login and create user api